 Jorge Cuartas

-In the SEED lab Jorge works on the CREDI project, and in research on the developmental effects of exposure to community violent crime.
+While in the SEED Lab, Jorge worked on the CREDI project, on the evaluation of the Afinidata intervention in Brazil, and on research examining the developmental effects of exposure to community violent crime.